catchtechnologies/service-node-service-template/README.md

 ## Deploy To Service Node
 To prepare your application for Service Node, compress all the needed files into a `.zip` file.
 Service Node runs npm install during the build process, so there is no need to include the `node_modules` folder.
 Any unneeded files should be excluded to keep the compressed file size down for uploading.

-Then click the Gear icon on you Service Node dashboard, navigate to `Service Library`and click `Upload New Service`.
+Then click the Gear icon on you Service Node dashboard, navigate to `Service Library` and click `Upload New Service`.

 Service Node then does the following:
 - Uploads the zip file.
 - Unzips it.
 - Runs npm install.
 - Runs pkg.
-- Saves the file compiled with pkg and package.json to create future service instances.
+- Saves package.json and the file compiled with pkg to create future service instances.
 - Deletes all other files.

 ## Using the Service
-To create an instance of your service, click the Gear icon on you Service Node dashboard, navigate to `Services`and click `Add New Service`.
-Select your service from the list, give it a name, adjust the parameters and messages and click save.
+To create an instance of your service, click the Gear icon on you Service Node dashboard, navigate to `Services` and click `Add New Service`.
+Select your service from the list, give it a name, adjust the parameters and messages and click `Save`.
 The service will automatically start when saved and every time Service Node starts.